zizaderien/ZedEvolution/README.md

 ### Evolution Limits

 - Set how strong or weak zombies can get compared to the zombie lore settings.
-- "Random" zombie lore settings are unaffected by evolution.
 - Transmission is hard capped at "Blood + Saliva" and cannot become "Everyone's Infected".

 ### Evolution Factor